-Leta turned to leave, but turned back, “You are not my king, my King was my father, and they have laid him to rest somewhere without his arm because you thought retrieving this weapon was worth his life.
-If you want to have me put to death, then do so, make sure you send whoever you think can bring you my arm.
-Oh, your device is getting weaker, and I think it is because my sister is coming.”
+“You are not my king!
+My King was my father, and they have laid him to rest somewhere without his arm because you thought retrieving this weapon was worth his life.
+If you want to have me, put to death, then do so.
+Make sure you send whoever you think can bring you, my arm.
+Oh, your device is getting weaker, and I think it is because my sister is coming!”

 Leta did not realize it at that moment, but she was very much her parent’s daughter.
 She had just challenged the throne of Erda, alone; she had also just channeled her sister, the warrior Queen coming to set her free.